Twenty-fifth Amendment to the United States Constitution: Bayh–Celler proposal

 On January 6, 1965, Senator Birch Bayh proposed S.J.
 Res.
 1 in the Senate and Representative Emanuel Celler (Chairman of the House Judiciary Committee) proposed H.J.
 Res.
 1 in the House of Representatives.
-Their proposal specified the process by which a president could be declared "unable to discharge the powers and duties of his office", thereby making the vice president an acting president, and how the president could regain the powers of their office.
-Also, their proposal provided a way to fill a vacancy in the office of vice president before the next presidential election.
-This was as opposed to the Keating–Kefauver proposal, which neither provided for filling a vacancy in the office of vice president prior to the next presidential election, nor provided a process for determining presidential disability.
-In 1964, the American Bar Association endorsed the type of proposal which Bayh and Celler advocated.
+Their proposal specified the process by which a president could be declared "unable to discharge the powers and duties of his office", thereby making the vice president an acting president, and how the president could regain the powers of his office.
+Their proposal also provided a way to fill a vacancy in the office of vice president before the next presidential election.
+This was as opposed to the Keating–Kefauver proposal, which provided neither for filling a vacancy in the office of vice president before the next presidential election nor a process for determining presidential disability.
+In 1964, the American Bar Association endorsed the type of proposal Bayh and Celler advocated.
 On January 28, 1965, President Johnson endorsed S.J.
 Res.
 1 in a statement to Congress.
-Their proposal received bipartisan support.
+The proposal received bipartisan support.

 On February 19, the Senate passed the amendment, but the House passed a different version of the amendment on April 13.
 On April 22 it was returned to the Senate with revisions.
 There were four areas of disagreement between the House and Senate versions: